 We studied the molecular mechanism by which signal transductions regulated ABPs activities in actin cytoskeleton assembly in different cell states, using integrated approaches, including biochemical, cell imaging, genetics, structural biology, mathematical simulation and modelling.

-Reconstitution of Actin Filaments Assembly from Cell-free Extract system
+Reconstitution of Actin Assembly in Cell-free Extract

-Cell Biology Imaging of Actin Cytoskeleton
+Advanced Cell Imaging of Actin Cytoskeleton

-Cell cycle and F-actin assembly (3D-SIM) Bundling of actin filaments
+Cell cycle and F-actin assembly (3D-SIM) Bundling of actin filaments (TEM)

 Cdk1 phospho-regulates fimbrin Sac6 in budding yeast

 Fluorescent actin-binding protein Pyrene actin assembly assay